 Region-wide 13% of the population lives below the poverty level.
 St. Louis County has the highest proportion, with just over 14% of the population living below the poverty line, and Lake County has the lowest, with 8.7% living below the poverty line.
 By age group, youth have a higher proportion of individuals living below the poverty line, ranging from 12.1% to 18%, and those over 65 are less likely to live below the poverty line, with percentages ranging from 5.1% to 10.3%.
-Overall the region has a higher rate of individuals living below the poverty line below the poverty line below the poverty line below the poverty line below the poverty line.
+Overall the region has a higher rate of individuals living below the poverty line that the State of Minnesota at large.